vijaykiran/hoplon/README.md

 ;; etc, etc.
 ```

+This transformation is automatically applied by the compiler to the last form
+on the page (the html document).
+The `html` macro is used mainly from inside
+functions that contain markup or from external libraries that aren't compiled
+by the Hoplon compiler.

 #### With Imagination

 You can write your own macro to do even stranger transformations.
 All it has to